 A tricky aspect of the registration is that you typically need to show proof of health insurance.
 To apply for Belgian health insurance, however, you need to show proof of residency.
 Therefore, it is necessary to carry out both of these processes parallel, and report to one or the other that your request is in progress.
 But if you are an EU citizen, you can show proof of your European Health Insurance Card (EHIC).

 Step 2.
 Register for social security

-All Belgian residents have to pay contributions towards their social security and healthcare.
-In order to do this, you need to be registered for social security.
-If you are working in Belgium, your employer will normally do this for you.
+After moving to Belgium, all residents pay contributions towards their social security and healthcare.
+In order to do this, you must register for social security.
+If you work in Belgium, your employer normally does this for you.
 If you are self-employed, you will need to register yourself which you can do by contacting the National Social Security Office.
 Both employers and employees make monthly contributions towards social security.
 You can use these funds to pay various social benefits, including:

 - unemployment benefits;